zryska/Edge-Data-Store-Docs/Beta2/Installation/InstallationOverview.md

 ```
 The PORT (shown above as the default value; must be in all caps) is optional, and can be changed to a valid value of the user's preference.
 If PORT=nnnn is omitted, the default will be used.
 The UI will launch with the port pre-set to the value specified; validity will be checked as mentioned above, with the install proceeding only when a valid port number is provided.
 If, however, the "quiet" or "no ui" flag for msiexec is specified, and the PORT value on the command line is not valid, the install will proceed with the default 5590 value.

-The INSTALLFOLDER (must be all caps) is also optional; this allows the user to specify an alternate location for Edge System's binary components.
+The INSTALLFOLDER (must be all caps) is also optional; you can specify an alternate location for Edge System's binary components.
 The default value is "C:\Program Files\OSISoft\EdgeSystem".
-Using the default value is recommended.
+OSIsoft recommends you use the default value.

 #### Windows uninstallation